hacheemaster/hacheemaster.github.io/_posts/2019-01-31-HumanActivityRecognition.md

 3. CONV-LSTM

 **Key Insights**:
-* Need to repeat the experiment multiple times in order to get a stable estimate of a particular neural network architecture's accuracy due to their stochastic nature
+* Due to the stochastic nature of neural networks, we need to repeat the experiment multiple times in order to get a stable estimate of a particular architecture's accuracy.
 *